 Before making enquiries with a mortgage broker about mortgage capacity, potential borrowers ought to obtain their free credit score from a credit scoring agency such as Noddle, Experian or Equifax first.
 At Myerson, we have close links with local mortgage brokers who may be able to assist you in securing a mortgage post-separation.

-If you require advice on divorce, financial matters or any other family law issue, please contact one of our solicitors on 0161 941 4000.
+If you require advice on divorce, financial matters or any other family law issue, please contact one of our solicitors or call 0161 941 4000.